sgottshall1997/ScriptTok/README.md

 ## 🔐 Authentication System

-ScriptTok features a flexible two-environment authentication system designed to streamline development while maintaining production security.
+Pheme features a flexible two-environment authentication system designed to streamline development while maintaining production security.
 The system automatically detects the environment and applies the appropriate authentication strategy.

 ### Overview